Spina Bifida (cont.)

 - The most common bladder and bowel problems are inability to voluntarily relax the muscles (sphincters) that hold urine in the bladder and stool in the rectum.

-- Hydrocephalus (accumulation of fluid in the brain) is another common residual problem, affecting about 90% of people with spina bifida.
+- Hydrocephalus (accumulation of fluid in the brain) is another common residual problem, affecting most people with spina bifida.
 Having some fluid around the brain is normal and healthy, but in spina bifida the fluid often cannot drain naturally.
 Without treatment, this extra fluid can cause neurological problems or mental retardation; however, these individuals are of normal intelligence if their hydrocephalus is treated aggressively.
 Hydrocephalus often recurs gradually after treatment.

 - Many children with myelomeningocele have or develop a tethered spinal cord.
 The cord is attached to surrounding tissues and cannot move up and down freely as it normally does.
 This can cause foot or leg deformities, hip dislocation, or scoliosis.
 The problems can worsen as the child grows and the tethered cord is stretched.